Frimley: History

-2 December 1958, a Hunting-Clan Vickers Viscount 732 (registration: G-ANRR) on a test flight following a major overhaul.
+On 2 December 1958, a Hunting-Clan Vickers Viscount 732 (registration G-ANRR) crashed on a test flight following a major overhaul.
 While flying at 1,000 ft 10 minutes after takeoff from London Airport, the aircraft lost its starboard wing.
 This caused the aircraft to crash near the village and catch fire, killing all six occupants.
 Accident investigators established the reverse operation of the elevator spring tab as the probable cause.
 Incorrect maintenance of the spring tab mechanism and failure to notice the tab's faulty operation as a result of negligence on the part of maintenance personnel, who were responsible for inspecting the aircraft before returning it to service, involved the pilot in command in involuntary manoeuvres that overstressed the aircraft.
 This in turn resulted in the aircraft's right wing breaking off.